gw1urf/gzipchunk/README.md

 Spigot is supplying around 4 Million pages per day.
 With the zip bomb inserted, that's clocking in at around 15 TBytes per day.
 Actual data supplied is under 70 GBytes per day.

+# Portability

+I should note that, because of the incremental way in which gzipped streams is built by the library, gzipchunk needs to be able to access zlib's "crc32_combine" function.
+This isn't exposed by the Python library, so gzipchunk currently uses the "ctypes" module to load the zlib shared library and call the function.
+This has been tested on Debian Linux only.
+I suspect it will work on other Linux systems, but it will almost certainly need changes to get it working on Windows and macOS.